nicolo-tellini/sppComp/how-to.md

 will stop the pipeline.

 nohup generates a log file, called <code>nohup.out</code>, which collects the steps and the information concerning the current status of the pipeline as well errors.
-It is a *txt* file and can be easily accessed with <code>cat</code>.
+It is a *txt* file and can be accessed with <code>cat</code>.

 An example of <code>nohup.out</code> :